aymenfurter/x/README.md

 ==================

 ## What is X?
-Begin by initiating a task, such as x `x "build a new nodejs cli app allows me to manage pets"`.
+Begin by initiating a task, such as `x "build a new nodejs cli app allows me to manage pets"`.
 Watch as X takes control of your terminal, efficiently carrying out the assigned task.🍿

 ![X Demo Video](/demo.gif)